Provider Enrollment and Credentialing FAQs

 12. When I submit my initial enrollment application, what is the effective date?

 The effective date is the earliest date a provider may begin billing for services.
-The effective date of enrollment may not be more than 365 days prior to the date that a complete Provider Enrollment Packet is received and may not precede, as applicable, the effective date of your required credentials as identified on the Provider Permission Matrix for the requested taxonomy..
+The effective date of enrollment may not be more than 365 days prior to the date that a complete enrollment application is submitted and may not precede, as applicable, the effective date of the required credentials.
 The effective date also cannot be more than 90 days in the future.
+If no date is selected, the system will default to the current date.

 -